Seems2Legit/Rainbow-Six-Siege-Player-Stats-API/README.md

 ## Installation:
 1. Clone this whole repo
 2. Upload it to your webserver to any location
-3. In the getUser.php change the **INSERT EMAIL** and the **INSERT PASSWORD** fields to a uplay account of your choice.
+3. In the config.php change the **EMAIL** and the **PASSWORD** fields to an uplay account of your choice.
 4. For your security you will need to set an appcode.
-It's also located in the getUser.php and can be changed to a string of your choice (You just have to remember it ;)) WARNING: Obviously you should not use spaces).
+It's also located in the config.php and can be changed to a string of your choice (You just have to remember it ;)) WARNING: Obviously you should not use spaces).
-5. The same steps apply for the getSmallUser.php (config.php is in progress)
+5. Optionally you can also set your default region and witch stats you want to display on a request
 6. Give the webserver permissions to edit the API_TICKET file.
 7. Finished!